Who we are

-The brand CSG combines tradition ( the ancient glass working technique called “lampworking” learnt in Murano island) with modernity that is reflected by pure and essential lines.
+The brand Cortestudioglass combines tradition ( the ancient glass working technique called “lampworking” learnt in Murano island) with contemporaneity that is reflected by pure and essential lines.

 Bright colors and shapes intentionally irregulars are the main characteristics of our creations.